Ocular Therapeutix (OCUL) TD Cowen 46th Annual Health Care Conference summary

 TD Cowen 46th Annual Health Care Conference summary

-Achieved a positive outcome in a first-ever superiority study in retina, meeting a primary endpoint never previously reached, with a highly significant p-value of 0.0006.
+Achieved a positive outcome in a first-ever superiority study in retina, meeting a primary endpoint never previously reached, with a p-value of 0.0006.

 Data consistency across 129 slides demonstrated superiority of the drug in all analyses, including rescue-free and ITT populations.

-OCT results showed 56% of patients maintained retinal stability within 30 microns for 9 months after a single injection, indicating unprecedented disease control.
+OCT results showed 56% of patients were stable up to 30 microns at 9 months with a single injection, indicating unprecedented disease control.

-In aggressive subpopulations, AXPAXLI showed better disease control than EYLEA, with reversal of retinal hemorrhage rates at week 52.
+In aggressive subpopulations, AXPAXLI showed better disease control than EYLEA, with all retinal hemorrhages at week 52 in the EYLEA arm.

-Nearly 80% of patients in SOL-1 were rescue-free, and the drug's effect duration aligns with its hydrogel design, peaking at 36-40 weeks and tapering by week 52.
+Nearly 80% of patients in SOL-1 were rescue-free, and the drug’s effect was tunable, lasting 36-40 weeks and trailing off by week 52.

 Regulatory and commercial implications